 The Agency must provide a complete cost proposal based on the scope of services set forth in this RFQ.
-The cost proposal must include the hourly rate to be charged for all staff levels to be assigned to the project, the number of hours to complete the project by staff level and by task, and travel and office expenses by task.
-The total cost shall be stated as a not-to-exceed price.
+The cost proposal must include the hourly rate to be charged for all staff levels to be assigned to the project, the number of hours to complete the project by staff level and by task, permitting and construction costs, and travel and office expenses by task.
+The total cost for each project shall be stated as a not-to-exceed price and must match the CCI Total for each individual project.
+The Cost Proposal must also outline total dollar amounts per task and should be structured similar to the Scope of Services table above.